nikyarora/berkeley-tech-clubs/_clubs/mdb.md

 MDB also hosts the annual [Berkeley Techfair](https://techfair.dev)

 ## 🎉 Community
 One of the best things about MDB is our club's community!
-Through our Big-Little program, Retreats, Game Nights, and numerous other Socials, you can find you family here at Cal.
+Through our Big-Little program, Retreats, Game Nights, and numerous other Socials, MDB really feels like your Cal family.

-We have continued to have fun online socials during the pandemic including Escape Rooms, Jackbox, Trivia Nights, Virtual Scavenger Hunts, and numerous Among Us games.
+We have continued to have fun online socials during the pandemic including Escape Rooms, Jackbox, Trivia Nights, Virtual Scavenger Hunts, and numerous Among Us competitions!

 We can't wait to get to know you through the MDB Community!